0422 428 584

 For businesses adopting AI, this means government resources can help you navigate implementation, but the tools and platforms you’ll use come primarily from commercially-driven infrastructure.

 December 2025: National AI Plan released.
-This establishes the strategic direction and signals regulatory priorities.
+Establishes strategic direction and signals regulatory priorities.

-The most strategic approach involves building compliance frameworks now, before specific regulations crystallize.
-Companies that wait for finalized rules will spend 2026 retrofitting systems while early movers operate under established, pre-approved frameworks.
+The most strategic approach is still to build compliance frameworks now, before specific regulations crystallise.
+Companies that wait for finalised rules will spend the back half of 2026 retrofitting systems while early movers operate under established, pre-approved frameworks.

 The Western Australia Opportunity